naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why was the centrifuge so popular at the party?
-It knew how to spin things around.
+Why was the IT technician always calm?
+Because he had Ctrl and Alt under control.
 ```

 ![lmao gif](docs/assets/images/lmao.gif)